CA Inter Amendments For May 2026

 CGST Act, 2017 & CGST Rules, 2017

-1. Provisions relating to change in rate of tax in respect of supply of goods or services
+1. Provisions relating to a change in the rate of tax in respect of the supply of goods or services

 2. Chapter IV: Determination of Value of Supply [Rules 27- 35] of CGST Rules, 2017